P. Henry Dugro

 Philip Henry Dugro (October 3, 1855 – March 1, 1920) was an American lawyer, judge, and U.S. Representative from New York, serving from 1881 to 1883.
+He is best known for a 1909 ruling in which he argued that the reputations of African Americans had less legal value than those of whites.

 Biography

 Born in New York City, Dugro attended the public schools and was graduated from the school of arts of Columbia College, New York City, in 1876 and from the law department of the same institution in 1878.

 He was admitted to the bar in the latter year and commenced practice in New York City.

 State legislature

 He was a member of the New York State Assembly (New York Co., 14th D.) in 1879.

-Congress
+Congress and judicial office

 Dugro was elected as a Democrat to the Forty-seventh Congress (March 4, 1881 – March 3, 1883).
 He was not a candidate for reelection.

-Later career and death

-He resumed the practice of law in New York City and also interested in the real-estate business.

-He declined the office of State commissioner of immigration in 1885.
-He served as judge of the superior court of New York County from 1887 to 1896, when the superior court was merged into the supreme court.
+He resumed the practice of law in New York City and also entered the real estate business.
+He declined the office of state commissioner of immigration in 1885.
+He served as judge of the Superior Court of New York County from 1887 to 1896, when the Superior Court was merged with and into the state Supreme Court.
+He was elected to the New York Supreme Court in 1896.